balderdashy/sails-docs/getting-started/getting-started.md

 }
 ```

-*We can't redirect in case of errors, so the URL might look weird, but at least user will be able to see what they did wrong.*
+*We can't redirect in case of errors, so the URL might look weird, but at least the user will be able to see what they did wrong.*

 Finally, we want to show a link to the edit action in the list of all the articles, so let's add that now to `views/article/index.jade` to make it appear next to a "Show" link